thecodeofdaniel/thecodeofdaniel.github.io/content/projects/osTicket/3-resolving-tickets-in-ticketing-system/index.md

 an efficient environment, as well-documented tickets serve as valuable references for addressing similar issues in the future.

-## Lessons Learned
+## What I Learned

-The process for managing tickets can vary depending on the work environment.
-Some workplaces may enforce quotas, requiring a certain number of tickets to be resolved within a specific timeframe.
-Additionally, prioritization of tickets often depends on the urgency and nature of the issue.
-Through building and configuring osTicket from scratch, I gained valuable insights into how tickets are handled in an IT role, including the importance of prioritization and efficient ticket resolution.
+Managing tickets in a help desk environment requires careful prioritization and efficient resolution.
+The process can vary depending on organizational policies, such as ticket quotas or resolution timeframes.
+Through hands-on experience with osTicket, I gained a deeper understanding of how tickets are tracked, assigned, and resolved, and the importance of maintaining clear communication and proper documentation.
+This process not only helps resolve immediate issues but also provides valuable insights for addressing similar problems in the future.